KANO: Kolmogorov-Arnold Neural Operator: Use of Large Language Model

 In spectral domain, the spatial differential $\partial_{xx}$ is a spectral multiplier $\xi^2$, whereas the spatial multiplier $x^2$ becomes a spectral differential $\partial_{\xi\xi}$.
 Consider a truncated polynomial basis $\{1,x,x^2,\ldots,x^{n-1}\}$ and a truncated Fourier basis $e_k(\theta)=e^{ik\theta}$, $k=0,\ldots,n-1$, on a periodic domain.
 In the spatial (polynomial) basis, the map $a(x)\mapsto x^2\cdot a(x)$ acts as a two-step up-shift sparse matrix

 while in the spectral (Fourier) basis it is a dense Toeplitz matrix~\citep{morrison1995spectral}

 Thus each term in $\ten{H}$ is sparse in one basis and dense in the other~\citep{morrison1995spectral}.

-An FNO layer $\ten{L}_{\text{ FNO}}$~\eqref{eq:fno_layer} can easily parametrize $-\partial_{xx}$ by taking $\mat{R}(\xi)\approx \xi^2$.
+An FNO layer $\ten{L}_{\text{ FNO}}$ (\ref{eq:fno_layer}) can easily parametrize $-\partial_{xx}$ by taking $\mat{R}(\xi)\approx \xi^2$.
 However, approximating the dense \emph{off}-diagonals in $\mat{T}_n[x^2]$ to parametrize $x^2$ must rely on the non-linear activation $\sigma(\cdot)$ since $\mat{R}(\xi)$ and $\mat{W}$ are spectrally diagonal and hence incapable of mixing modes.
 Let $\mat{z}(\mat{u})$ denote the pre-activation for input $\mat{u}$, then the Jacobian of $\ten{L}_{\text{ FNO}}$ at $\mat{u}$ gives the first-order approximation of the learned map and its Fourier transform reveals the spectral off-diagonals of itself as

 Therefore, \emph{all} off-diagonals arise from the spectrum of the $\mat{u}$-dependent gate \(\sigma'(\mat{z}(\mat{u},\cdot))\): FNO’s nonlinearity \emph{can} create off-diagonals, but they are tied to the input distribution of \(\mat{u}\).
 This is the pure-spectral bottleneck of FNO: \emph{spectral off-diagonals of a learned FNO are tied to the train subspace, hence FNO can converge only on the in-sample mapping that fails outside the train distribution}\footnote{This issue of out-of-distribution fragility from underspecification is well studied by~\cite{damour}}.
-Refer to~\citet{datafno} for the full theoretical discussion in the data complexity perspective.
+See Appendix~\ref{app:high_order} for further detailed discussion expanding to the arbitrary higher order contribution and deep layered FNO.